-The significance of YouTube audience retention for your videos is that it represents the people viewing the video from start to finish.
 The retention rate is given as a percentage of the views that exist in total.
 Let’s say, you have a 10-minute-long video, and the viewers watch for mostly 5 minutes.
-So, this means, your YouTube audience retention rate is 50%.
+So, this means your YouTube audience retention rate is 50%.

 If you go to YouTube Studio, various instances throughout your video that play a role in the audience retention rate are shown.
 4 of them are pretty major.
 These are: